Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Introduction

-Through our investigation, we aim to contribute valuable insights into the robust models landscape of the financial sector handling emerging risks associated with artificial intelligence.
-In particular, the paper introduces a solid approach to advance the development of robust models for the processing of financial transaction data.
-Our primary contributions are: \begin{itemize} \item A novel competition scheme: We propose a remarkable competition framework to evaluate the robustness of machine learning models in the financial domain.
-Our tournament phase encourages participants to actively probe and defend against vulnerabilities, simulating real-world scenarios and enhancing the reliability of the models.
-In addition, we release a new open dataset of sequences of financial transactions with the credit default as the target. \item Dynamic analysis: Through analyzing the dynamics of the competition, we uncover insights into model sustainability and identify crucial factors influencing attack and defense quality.
-Such analysis enables us to gauge the models' real-world efficacy. \item Tailored strategies for financial transactions: We demonstrate that financial transaction data require specialized algorithms for their attacks and defenses, differentiating them from their counterparts in computer vision and NLP.
-The experiments were conducted via open datasets: a dataset available during the competition and additional widely used in the literature.
-We hypothesize that similar techniques can work for the event sequence data. \end{itemize}
+Given this solid background, we aim to introduce an approach to advancing the development of robust models for processing financial transaction data.
+Our primary contributions are: \begin{itemize} \item A competition design: we propose a competition framework to evaluate the robustness of machine learning models in two phases.
+The pre-tournament phase allows for detailed study of a static model environment, while the tournament phase encourages participants to actively probe and defend against vulnerabilities, simulating real-world scenarios and enhancing the reliability of the models.
+The framework can be reused for other data modalities.
+All the materials of the competition can be found at \href{https://vorsineo.github.io/adv_ml_tournament/}{https://vorsineo.github.io/adv\_ml\_tournament/}.

+\item A new open dataset: we introduced a new unique dataset on financial transactions with a credit default target, crucial for banks.
+This target is different from targets in other openly available datasets.

+\item A dynamics analysis: we collected and tested top participants' submissions of the real financial transaction data for the introduced dataset and another open one.
+During the analysis, we demonstrated that financial transaction data requires specialized algorithms for attacks and defenses.
+In particular, a new defense based on the identification of suspicious events was proposed.
+Also, we examined the possible alternative random forest model as a more robust one.